Back

 See also Top-10 of the Most Expensive Apps in App Store

-For an example, we can point to Forest, a productivity-improving app.
+For example, we can point to Forest, a productivity-improving app.
 It uses the simple money-on-the-table model, yet it is popular.
 People who have trouble concentrating because of the distractions of smartphones and frequent social network checks appreciate its usefulness.
 They are invited to plant a virtual tree, which will grow as long as the user does not switch away from Forest to anything else, including messengers and games.
-Otherwise it will wilt.
+Otherwise, it will wilt.

 The pros of this model mostly have to do with its simplicity, setting up a one-time purchase is much easier on everybody than charging the user after the trial period.
-Everything is crystal clear about paid apps: every user is an envelope of cash.
+Everything is crystal clear about paid apps — every user is an envelope of cash.
 People also tend to respect paid apps more than quasi-pseudo-free software.

 Built-in subscriptions

 The idea of iOS apps monetization using subscriptions is waxing in popularity.
 The essence of it is that all app functions are available for a monthly fee, usually deducted on the same day.
-Typically this is combined with elements of free trial or freemium, again to give people a glimpse at the goods before commitment.
+Typically, this is combined with elements of a free trial or freemium, again to give people a glimpse at the goods before commitment.

 Which apps should use this model?
-Above all those that bring users some valuable, fresh and constantly updated content like movies and series, music, news or lessons.
+Above all those that bring users some valuable, fresh, and constantly updated content like movies and series, music, news, or lessons.
 A well-known language-learning tool, Duolingo.
-By committing to $6.99 monthly customers can use the app even offline, take advantage of numerous tests, checks and language games, learn new words and rules without a time limit.
+By committing to $6.99 monthly customers can use the app even offline, take advantage of numerous tests, checks, and language games, and learn new words and rules without a time limit.

 ios app monetization